Ultimate Guide to

 Made specifically for pedalboards, these stompboxes function as ergonomic alternatives to traditional amplifiers.
 In this guide, we reveal what they can offer and also explain how well they work with other pedals.

-What Are Preamp Pedals?
+What are Preamp Pedals?

 Frankly, us modern guitarists are spoilt by the amount of incredible equipment that is available to us.
 It has never been easier for us to craft our favourite tones, and with the rise of digital modelling amps and guitar pedals in particular, many are deciding to forgo traditional valve amplifiers in favour of these smaller and more practical substitutes.
 They’re more versatile, reliable and portable.